+During the year, the Group raised approximately US\$37.3 million from the placement of new shares.
+At the reporting the Group's cash balance was US\$28.9 million (2020: US\$6.3 million).
 In considering the appropriateness of this basis of preparation, the Directors have reviewed the Group's working capital forecasts for a minimum of 12 months from the date of the approval of this financial information.
 Based on their consideration the Directors have reasonable expectation that the Group has adequate resources to continue for the foreseeable future and that carrying values of intangible assets are supported.
 Thus, they continue to adopt the going concern basis of accounting in preparing this financial information.

-In the current business climate, management acknowledge the COVID-19 pandemic and have implemented logistical and organisational changes to underpin the Group's resilience to COVID-19, with the key focus being protecting all personnel, minimising the impact on critical work streams and ensuring business continuity.
+Management has implemented logistical and organisational changes to underpin the Group's resilience to COVID-19, with the key focus being protecting all personnel, minimising the impact on critical work streams and ensuring business continuity.
 COVID-19 may impact the Group in varying ways, which could lead to a direct bearing on the Group's ability to generate future cash flows for working capital purposes.
-Management are closely monitoring commercial and technical aspects of the Group's operations to mitigate the impact from the COVID-19 pandemic.
+Management is closely monitoring commercial and technical aspects of the Group's operations to mitigate the impact from the COVID-19 pandemic.
 The inability to gauge the length of such disruption further adds to this uncertainty.
 For these reasons the generation of sufficient operating cash flows remain a risk.
 Management believes the Group will generate sufficient working capital and cash flows to continue in operational existence and will have the ongoing support of its shareholders, if required, for the foreseeable future.